-The pressure switch is piped to the pressure gauge port on the burner fuel unit.
+The pressure switch is piped to the bleed screw/pressure port on the burner fuel unit.
+Suntec offers a fitting, part number 131405, to make this installation easier and retain the brake bleeder screw.
+Contact your local Suntec supplier for availability.
 Its 25V contacts close, activating a booster pump relay, when the burner starts.
 Consult switch manufacturer's instructions.
 Connection is 1/8 inch MPT.